noahmchang/easy-moss/README.md

 ### Zip files not accounted for

-- Unzip before going through files, this will create a new file
+- Unzip before going through files, this will create a new file.
 - -d might require all folders to be flattened (give different names to files w/ same name)
-- -d might require all files to be in one folder (shutil)
+- -d might require all files to be in one folder. (shutil)
 - chain maps: if not in child, looks in parent.

 #### -----GLOBAL-----